 Cambodian cuisine is as unique as its history and we highly recommend getting involved.
 It tends to be less spicy than what is found in Laos and Thailand and it arguably has more similarities with Vietnam and China.
 Lots of Cambodia’s dishes are cooked in a single pot or wok over a stove, such as fish amok, one of the country’s most famous dishes.
 You’ll find everywhere and it includes a local herb known as slok ngor, along with fresh coconut milk, lemongrass, turmeric root, garlic and galangal.
-Khmer Red Curry is another speciality; less spicy than in neighbouring countries, this coconut based dish can be served with beef, chicken or rice.
+Khmer Red Curry is another specialty; less spicy than in neighboring countries, this coconut based dish can be served with beef, chicken or rice.
 Thanks to the French, you’ll still find baguettes everywhere as well.
 To make the most of Cambodia’s comforting cuisine, we recommend our Dine around Phnom Penh experience, our Foodie Vespa Adventure or Private Temple Dinner.

 Arguably the most important festival is the Khmer New Year (April 14-16), which sees Cambodian families returning to their hometowns around the country.
 It marks the end of the long dry season, the beginning of the rainy season and the end of the harvest; put simply it celebrates abundance and food.
 During this time families will place small shrines outside their houses that are decorated with candles and infused with incense that they burn all day.
 The ritual washing of Buddha statues, the elderly and oneself is also highly important, intended to bring luck for the rest of the year.
 From a travel perspective, we typically suggest that guests avoid the week of New Year celebrations, as many sites can be quite crowded with domestic celebrations.

 The Water Festival is arguably the most visually impressive that’s typically held in October or November.
 The Water Festival celebrates the ancient Cambodian navy of King Jayavarman VII (builder of Ta Prohm, Angkor Thom and Bayon).
 The timing of the celebration coincides with the famed reversal of flow of the Tonle River; the only river in the world to flow backwards!
 Boat races are held throughout the country, with the largest being in Phnom Penh.
-Siem Reap’s racing, which passes through the centre of town, is also a fantastic spectacle and highly recommended.
+Siem Reap’s racing, which passes through the center of town, is also a fantastic spectacle and highly recommended.
 During this time riverside streets are closed to vehicles and the celebrations spill into the streets, with open air concerts being an important aspect.
 In the evenings, families gather at the river to float hundreds of small candle-lit paper boats down the river.